 Have you ever bowled a strike in a game of bowling and wondered exactly how the score jumped so much?

-Tenpin bowling is an incredibly simple game, which makes it one of the most popular family activities, but not all of us are fully aware of its scoring mechanics.
+Tenpin bowling is an incredibly simple game, which makes it one of the most popular, but not all of us are fully aware of its scoring mechanics.

 A basic understanding of how the scoring system in tenpin bowling works can increase your enjoyment of the game - and keep the debates down at your next bowling corporate party.

 Each bowler plays ten 'frames' per games, with a maximum of two throws per frame.

 The only exception is the last frame of the game, where you get to deliver an extra throw if you score a strike or a spare in that frame.

 Put simply, your score is calculated by adding up the number of pins you knock down in each frame and keeping a tally, but this gets complicated when you factor in strikes and spares.

 You'll definitely have noticed your score getting a massive boost when you get a strike, but how exactly is this calculated?

 The reason your score isn't immediately updated when you get a strike is because your total for that frame is dependent on your next frame.